Overview

 For CCIA client accounts maintained in its’ custody, Schwab generally does not charge

-other transaction-related fees for securities trades that are executed through Schwab or
+transaction-related fees for securities trades that are executed through Schwab or that settle

-each trade that CCIA has executed by a different broker-dealer but where the securities
+trade that CCIA has executed by a different broker-dealer but where the securities bought or

-bought or the funds from the securities sold are deposited (settled) into the client’s Schwab
+the funds from the securities sold are deposited (settled) into the client’s Schwab account.

 These fees are in addition to the commissions or other compensation the client pays the